Course Summary

 English language requirement exceptions

-If you have completed undergraduate/postgraduate full-time studies in the medium of the English language (three or more years cumulatively), and if you are registered with the NMBI, you are exempt from these requirements.
+If you have completed undergraduate/postgraduate full-time studies in the medium of the English language (three or more years cumulatively), or if you are registered with the NMBI, you are exempt from these requirements.

 Application Details